-During the second quarter the Company also announced it will conduct a Magnetic and Electromagnetic airborne geophysical survey on the Company's Munro Lake property located north of La Ronge Saskatchewan (see Wescan news release June 22, 2011).
-This airborne geophysical survey is being conducted to assist in the interpretation of historic soil sampling and prospecting programs which identified anomalous gold targets throughout the property.
-The survey will aid in identifying potential mineralized zones which could be associated with surface geochemical anomalies.
-The results of the survey are expected sometime during the third quarter of 2011.
+During the second quarter of 2011 the Company announced it would be conducting a Magnetic and Electromagnetic airborne geophysical survey on the Company's Munro Lake property located north of La Ronge Saskatchewan (see Wescan news release June 22, 2011).
+The intent of the airborne geophysical survey was to assist in the interpretation of historic soil sampling and prospecting programs that had identified anomalous gold targets throughout the property.
+The survey data is currently being interpreted.
+The Company will focus future exploration programs based on any targets identified from this survey.